elastic/ml-cpp/jupyter/README.md

 docker push gcr.io/elastic-ml/incremental-learning-jupyter:try42
 ```

-Since docker images are layered, if you have change a lot in some of the layers, it may take a bit.
+Pushing the Docker image may take a while if some image layers were changed substantially.

-#### Create an GCP instance from your docker container
+#### Create a GCP instance from your docker container

 GCP has a predefined set of machines that we can use.
 For example, you can select one of the following machine types